duchangyu/view-and-data-npm/README.md

 ## License

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.
+The Autodesk Viewer is not under MIT License but copyright by Autodesk, Inc.

 ## Written by